Smrtnyk/Firetable/README.md

 App localy communicates with firebase emulator as it's backend service, so make sure to install `firebase-tools` globaly.
 >npm i -g firebase-tools

+---
+To start frontend dev server cd into `frontend dir` and run
+>npm run dev

+In order to run it in https mode you will need to generate `key.pem` and `cert.pem` using `mkcert`, otherwise comment out the `https` field in `quasar.conf.js`
+Make sure to rename `.env-example` to `.env` and fill in the firebase info.
+---

 Translation of an app is in progress.

 Feel free to fork and use this however you want.